Why is Paintless Dent Removal better, more cost-efficient repair?

 Slow Pressure Application or Glue Pull

-Lastly, after the dent’s detailed examination, the technician is ready to utilize PDR tools along with GPDR or PDR skills and massage the dent back to the pre-damaged state.
-Most PDR repairs can be done in just one day of the vehicle’s entry into our shop.
+Lastly, after the dent’s detailed examination, the technician is ready to utilize PDR tools along with PDR skills and massage the dent back to the pre-damaged state.

 Although PDR is an effective process for repairing dents, it is not recommended for major accidents that have caused paint damage.
 In those cases, traditional Auto Body Repair methods are performed.

-In any case, if you are looking for dent removal, then we can serve you with our team of experts.
+In any case, if you are looking for dent removal, then Ted’s Dent Works can serve you with our team of experts.